dianpeng/tiny-network/README.md

 ## What is tiny network

-You may have used thousands of network library, like libevent , libev.
+You may have used many network libraries, like libevent , libev.
 Those libraries are greate, so why bother another one ?
-Because this library is a library design for small server that doesn't need to support C10K and also it is a much easy to use library.
+Because tiny network is a library design for small server that doesn't need to support C10K and also it is a much easy to use library.
 It allows you to focus on your logic code entirely.

 ## Show me the code